altMITgcm/MITgcm/doc/getting_started/getting_started.rst

    that generates the adjoint code.
 The latter is described in detail in part [chap.ecco].
-This directory also contains the subdirectory build\_options, which contains the ‘optfiles’ with the compiler options for the different compilers and machines that can run MITgcm (see :numref:`genmake_optfiles`).
+This directory also contains the subdirectory build\_options, which contains the ‘optfiles’ with the compiler options for the different compilers and machines that can run MITgcm (see :numref:`genmake2_optfiles`).

 -  ``utils``: this directory contains various utilities.
 The subdirectory ``knudsen2`` contains code and a makefile that compute